Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Gorenstein homological algebra of gendo-symmetric algebras

-We will see in forthcoming work (see \cite{ChMar2}) that the finitistic dominant dimension of representation-finite, gendo-symmetric and special biserial algebras (which are Gorenstein and generalize the class of Brauer tree algebras, see \cite{ChMar1}) always equals $g$ or $g+1$, when $g$ is the Gorenstein dimension of such an algebra.
-In particular, there we show that gendo-symmetric Nakayama algebras always have finitistic dominant dimension equal to their Gorenstein dimension.

-The following proposition allows us to check whether a module is Gorenstein projective-injective by calculating only finitely many terms in a projective or injective minmal resolution of this module. \begin{proposition} Let $A$ be a gendo-symmetric nonselfinjective algebra of Gorenstein dimension $g$.
-Then for a module $M$ the following are equivalent: \begin{enumerate} \item $M$ is Gorenstein projective-injective. \item $domdim(M)+codomdim(M) \geq 2g$. \item $domdim(M) \geq 2g$. \item $codomdim(M) \geq 2g$.
+The following proposition allows us to check whether a module over a gendo-symmetric Gorenstein algebra is Gorenstein-projective-injective by calculating only finitely many terms in a projective or injective minimal resolution of this module. \begin{proposition} Let $A$ be a gendo-symmetric algebra of Gorenstein dimension $g$.
+Then for a module $M$ the following are equivalent: \begin{enumerate} \item $M$ is Gorenstein-projective-injective. \item $\domdim M+\codomdim M \geq 2g$. \item $\domdim M \geq 2g$. \item $\codomdim M \geq 2g$.